mootoday/www-mootoday-com/src/content/blog/why-i-use-a-cloud-based-development-environment-and-how-you-can-too/index.md

 ---
-title: "Why I use a cloud-based development environment and how you can too"
+title: 'Why I use a cloud-based development environment and how you can too'
-slug: "why-i-use-a-cloud-based-development-environment-and-how-you-can-too"
+slug: 'why-i-use-a-cloud-based-development-environment-and-how-you-can-too'
-summary: "JBuilder, Eclipse, WebStorm, Atom, VS Code - The evolution of my development IDEs before I moved to the cloud.
-Learn why I did and how you can too!"
+summary: 'JBuilder, Eclipse, WebStorm, Atom, VS Code - The evolution of my development IDEs before I moved to the cloud.
+Learn why I did and how you can too!'
 createdAt: 2020-03-31T00:00:00.000Z
-tags: ["development", "cloud"]
+tags: ['development', 'cloud']
 layout: blog
 ---